Manises UFO incident: Possible explanations

-The public impact of the incident was such that in September 1980 it reached the Cortes Generales (the Spanish Parliament).
+By September 1980, the public impact of the incident was such that it had reached the Cortes Generales (the Spanish Parliament).
 The High Chamber representative Enrique Múgica Herzog publicly asked for an official explanation, but a UFO sighting was dismissed and the incident was attributed to a series of freak optical illusions.

-The full official report, declassified by the Spanish Air Force in August 1994, states that the Supercaravelle JK-297 pilot Javier Saenz de Tejada, the land crew in Manises' airport and the Air Force Captain Fernando Cámara might have been misled by "flashes emitted from a distant chemical industry complex" (about 100 miles away from Manises) "and some stars and planets".
-Although this possibility has been much debated and repeatedly rejected by everyone involved, it stands as the only non-UFO-related explanation.
+The case file was prepared in 1994 by the Spanish Air Force and declassified in 1996.
+Several years later, agricultural engineer Juan Antonio Fernández Peris used the case file as a basis for a 200-page report that suggested Supercaravelle JK-297 pilot Francisco Javier Lerdo de Tejada, Manises Air Traffic Control, and the Air Force Captain Fernando Cámara might have been misled by "flashes emitted from a distant chemical industry complex" about 100 mi away from Manises, as well as "some stars and planets".
+Although this possibility has been much debated and repeatedly rejected by the witnesses, it represents the official non-UFO-related explanation.

-The on-flight difficulties experienced by the fighter were not mentioned in the public release.
-The electronic system failure on board the Mirage F1 could nevertheless be explained by the fact that the United States Sixth Fleet was stationed in the area, and was making use of a powerful electronic warfare equipment while awaiting the outcome of the Iran hostage crisis.
-The F1 combat pilot, Fernando Cámara, rejected such a possibility saying that the Sixth Fleet was too far and furthermore his systems got jammed when he tried to lock the UFO with an IR missile.
+The in-flight difficulties experienced by the fighter were not mentioned in the public release.
+The electronic system failure on board the Mirage F1 could nevertheless be explained by the fact that the United States Sixth Fleet was stationed in the area, and was making use of powerful electronic warfare equipment while awaiting the outcome of the Iran hostage crisis.
+The F1 combat pilot, Fernando Cámara, rejected such a possibility, saying that the Sixth Fleet was too far and that his systems were jammed when he tried to lock onto the UFO with an IR missile.